 One of the steps towards proper car maintenance is washing.
 Car washing improves a car’s appearance by removing dirt and contaminants from the surface.
 More than the aesthetic effect it has, it also ensures that the paint job lasts longer by removing destructive agents from the car exterior.
-There are dedicated cleaning shampoos made exclusively for car washing, but many still wonder if they could improvise by washing with hair shampoo.
+There are dedicated cleaning shampoos made exclusively for auto detailing, but many still wonder if they could improvise by washing with hair shampoo.

 Hair shampoo is not good to wash cars with for many reasons.
 It contains abrasive ingredients that irritate car paint and causes it to fade.
 It is not formulated specifically for car washing, so it lacks the lubrication to clean without causing scratches to the car surface.